resoluteworks/invirt/docs/docs/framework/current-request.md

 ---

 # Request object
-Invirt provides several mechanism for the application to access the current http4k request object outside the handler.
+Invirt provides several mechanisms for the application to access the current http4k request object outside the handler.
 This is useful for several scenarios, including template rendering that requires context about the current HTTP request.

-Invirt also provides a series of utilities for operating on the current request object, including manipulating the URI or query parameters, which can be useful for use cases like toggling filters or resetting query parameters.
+Invirt also provides a series of utilities for operating on the current request object, including manipulating the URI or query parameters, which can be employed for use cases like toggling filters or resetting query parameters.

 ## Kotlin code
 Invirt uses an http4k filter to store the current http4k request in a thread local and clear it after the